Useful Links 1

 AllWords.com.
 English Dictionary with Multi-Lingual Search.
 Translates English word into Dutch, French, German, Italian, and Spanish.
 Includes Crossword Solver, and The Word of the Week.
 Click to hear English pronunciation of word.
 Gives definitions, idioms, and brief biographical notes if applicable.

 Almanacs.
+Note: As of Mar 17, 2017, dmoz.org (Open Directory Project) is no longer available.
+This is a static mirror site set up by dmoz editors.
 Links to almanacs: AfroAmerican Almanac, Almanac of Political History, Celebrity Almanac, Living Almanac of Disasters, Moron's Almanac, MyTravelGuide.com, Planet Earth Almanac, Price's List of Lists, StarDate, Top Ten of Everything, Uncle Woody's Almanac (what happened on the day you were born), Whatweather, and World Population.
+See also Resource-Zone.
+DMOZ Public Forum sponsored by members of the DMOZ Editor Community.

 Bartleby.com.
 Great Books Online - Reference: Encyclopedia, Dictionary, Thesaurus, Quotations, and English Usage.